VivekReddy98/Edge-Weight-and-Sign-Prediction-in-WSG-s/README.md

 1) Trained Node Embeddings are found in embeddings folder.
 Embeddings_[dataset name][numLayers].h5
 2) Training History, Results, Loss computed for WSGCN training is found in the results folder.
 3) Look into src folder for source code.
-4) exec.py is the entry point to run the WSGCN, edit the specified column for hhyperparameters.
+4) exec.py is the entry point to run the WSGCN, edit the specified column for hyperparameters.
-5) metrics.py is the entry point to run the MLP's
+5) metrics.py is the entry point to run the MLP's.

 ## Source Code Walkthrough:
 1) generatorUtils.py: Generator utils to clean the dataset, statified splitting, Generate SSE and generate node pairs for the objective function.
 2) weightsSGCN.py: The WSGCN weight initialization procedure is handled by this file.
 (Glorot initialization is used by default).
 3) sgcnLayers.py: Completely Vectorized, Layer Definitions.
 Works for any arbitrary batch size.
 4) sgcn.py: Stacking Layers for forward pass, BackPropoagation and all the required types of losses defined.
+Placeholder Initilzation for dynamically changing inputs.